Ph.D. in Technology Management

 Stephen Barley, Distinguished Professor, Technology Management

 Barley has written over 100 articles on the impact of new technologies on work, the organization of technical work, and organizational culture.
-Barley teaches courses on the organizational implications of technological change, organizational theory, social network analysis and ethnographic field methods.
-Barley is currently researching corporate power in the United States, the rhetorical history of entrepreneurship, artificial intelligence and work, and how successful entrepreneurs build organizations to manage their private lives.
+He is currently researching corporate power in the United States, artificial intelligence and work.
+His PhD is from MIT’s Sloan School of Management, and he was formerly on the faculty at Cornell University and Stanford School of Engineering.

 matt beane